 TIFF 2024 Review ‘Anywhere Anytime’

-Anywhere, Anytime is a dramatic Italian film full of twists and turns about the precarious life of a Senegalese in Rome, Italy directed by Milad Tangshir and starring Ibrahima Sambou as Issa.
+Anywhere, Anytime is a dramatic Italian film full of twists and turns about the precarious life of a Senegalese in Turin, Italy directed by Milad Tangshir and starring Ibrahima Sambou as Issa.

 If you’re looking for a film that delves into the harsh realities faced by undocumented workers and refugees, I recommend this film, filled with meaning and metaphors.
 The film powerfully portrays the vulnerability of undocumented workers, highlighting their struggles to survive in a land that offers both kindness and cruelty.
 It sheds light on the systemic issues that leave them open to exploitation and abuse, making it a compelling and thought-provoking watch.